pedrosbmartins/pedrosbmartins.github.io/_drafts/downtoearth.md

 That's how downtoearth turned into a software project.
 By creating a simple website where you could choose a custom position for the visualization, anyone could develop the same kind of intuition.

-Why stop at customizing location, though?
+Why stop at this one visualization, though?
 Other than the vast distances to the nearest star systems, there are several potential astronomical visualizations to be made.
 The Solar System and its planets, Earth's satellites, exoplanets, galaxies and so many other systems and scales can be visualized -- and better understood -- from a local geography viewpoint.

 Here are a few examples.
 You can try them out by going to the [downtoearth](https://pedrosbmartins.github.io/downtoearth/) page and selecting the appropriate visualization in the dropdown menu, while changing location by using the `Position` input or clicking anywhere on the map itself.